Contribution of Lagoon-Rearing Juvenile Chinook Salmon to Adult Spawning Population in the Mattole River

 Unencumbered by dams, the Mattole River is one of the last coastal watersheds in California that hosts a population of wild Chinook salmon without hatchery influence.
 As recently as the 1960s, the Mattole River supported spawning runs of Chinook salmon, but the populations have seen a steep decline in the last several decades, in part due to logging, roadbuilding, agricultural development and more.
 Thus, it is critical to understand how juvenile Chinook behavior and survival relates to adult population sizes.

-This project will evaluate the life history patterns and age of returning adult Chinook (between 2005-2024) to the Mattole River by examining the microchemistry and patterns in adult scales and otoliths (ear bones).
-The researchers will assess whether certain juvenile life history strategies or environmental factors (e.g., temperature, flow) lead to a greater chance of surviving to adulthood by returning to reproduce in the Mattole River.
+This project evaluates the life history patterns and age of returning adult Chinook (between 2005-2024) to the Mattole River by examining the microchemistry and patterns in adult scales and otoliths (ear bones).
+The researchers assess whether certain juvenile life history strategies or environmental factors (e.g., temperature, flow) lead to a greater chance of surviving to adulthood by returning to reproduce in the Mattole River.
+The study aims to determine if juvenile Chinook that over-summer in the Mattole lagoon are represented in the return spawning population and explores variations in life history strategy across brood years and relationships to environmental factors.

 Community Mentor: Nathan Queener (Mattole Salmon Group)